braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 #### Languages

 You also have the ability to Add Languages through the __Add Languages__ button.
-Braze offers the option to "Internationalize" your message, showing certain custom messages and fields in specific languages based on a user's language preferences.
+Braze offers the option to "Internationalize" your message, by inserting the Liquid into your message to help set custom messages and fields in specific languages based on a user's language preferences.

-[TEXT CHUNK FROM ALLIE]

 #### OnClick Behavior